MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 In order to see runs in this list, one of the following situations must be true:

 - You're [running an attended or unattended desktop flow](run-desktop-flow.md) in the current environment
-- Another user has [shared their desktop flow](../create-team-flows.md#share-a-cloud-flow-with-run-only-permissions) with you, which has run in the current environment
+- Another user [shared their desktop flow](../create-team-flows.md#share-a-cloud-flow-with-run-only-permissions) with you, which has run in the current environment
 - You have [permission](/power-platform/admin/database-security) to see view all data in the environment

 > [!TIP]
-> To enable a user to view all the desktop flow runs in the current environment, ensure they have been assigned at least a System Administrator or Environment Admin security role for that environment.
+> - To enable a user to view all the desktop flow runs in the current environment, ensure they have been assigned at least a System Administrator or Environment Admin security role for that environment.
 Learn more about configuring user security to resources in [Configure user security to resources in an environment](/power-platform/admin/database-security#assign-security-roles-to-users-in-an-environment-that-has-a-dataverse-database).

-> [!TIP]
-> If you encounter some issues with desktop flow queues, you can learn more about [Troubleshooting desktop flow run queue errors](/troubleshoot/power-platform/power-automate/desktop-flows/troubleshoot-desktop-flow-run-queue-errors)
+> - If you encounter errors related to the desktop flow run queue, refer to the troubleshooting article.
+Learn more in [Troubleshoot desktop flow run queue errors](/troubleshoot/power-platform/power-automate/desktop-flows/troubleshoot-desktop-flow-run-queue-errors).

 ## Queue Status